 3.)
 Choose Symmetry and Asymmetry

+A good starting point is to decide if you want to create a symmetrical or asymmetrical gallery wall.
+In part this depends on the amount of space you want to fill.
 I’ve seen many beautiful gallery walls that are very symmetrical.
-For example, all the art is the same size, frame and mat color.
+For example, all the art is the same size, with identical picture frames and mat color.
 There might be four or six family photos all hung in a symmetrical pattern.
-This type of gallery wall easier to plan because size is a limiting factor.
+This type of gallery wall is easier to plan because size is a limiting factor.

 4.)
 Start shopping for art